adobe/aepsdk-edge-ios/Documentation/api-reference.md

 Sends an Experience event to Edge Network.

-Starting with 4.3.0 the sentEvent API supports optional Datastream overrides.
+Starting with `AEPEdge` extension version **4.3.0** onwards, the `sendEvent` API supports optional Datastream overrides.
 This allows you to adjust your datastreams without the need for new ones or modifications to existing settings.
 The process involves two steps:

-1. Define your Datastream configuration overrides on the [datastream configuration page](https://experienceleague.adobe.com/docs/experience-platform/datastreams/configure.html?lang=en).
+1. Define your Datastream configuration overrides on the [datastream configuration page](https://experienceleague.adobe.com/docs/experience-platform/datastreams/configure.html).
 2. Send these overrides to the Edge Network using the sendEvent API.

 #### Swift